 - Please protect the tree with a small fence while it is still small.

 - Please take care of your tree by giving watering regularly when the soil is dry.
 Remember, not too much, you don’t want to drown your tree.

-Calgary's first Arbour Day was May 8, 1905.
+Calgary's first Arbor Day was May 8, 1905.
 On that day, Mayor Emerson and nine City Aldermen planted 10 trees in Victoria Park.

-In those early days, Arbour Day was so popular that it was declared a bank holiday and businesses closed so employees could join their neighbours in beautifying Calgary by planting trees at their homes and in parks.
-But perhaps the most important Arbour Day happened in 1922, when trees were planted along Memorial Drive in honour of Calgary's fallen in the First World War.
+In those early days, Arbor Day was so popular that it was declared a bank holiday and businesses closed so employees could join their neighbours in beautifying Calgary by planting trees at their homes and in parks.
+But perhaps the most important Arbor Day happened in 1922, when trees were planted along Memorial Drive in honour of Calgary's fallen in the First World War.

-For more information on Arbour Day, please contact Parks.
+For more information on Arbor Day, please contact Parks.